jjonsson/pythonic-printer/README.md

 pythonic-printer
 ================

 pythonic_printer.h provides a python-inspired print function (pp::print).
-I wrote this function mostly to learn some C++11 features.
+This project is primarily for the purpose of exploring C++11 features.

 Call pp::print<...>(...) on any number of objects of any types.
 It will print them to std::cout in a manner similar to Python's print function.
 If a type that